niekveldhuis/compass/2_1_Data_Acquisition_ORACC/2_1_Data_Acquisition.md

 ### 2.1.1 The JSON Data Format

 JavaScript Object Notation, or [JSON](http://www.json.org) is recognized as a lightweight but very versatile data structure.
 Databases (and `.csv` files) need a fixed number of fields; key/value combinations in JSON can be extended at will.
 Representation of hierarchical structures is very natural in JSON, but is complex in (relational) databases.
 We will see that [ORACC][oracc] JSON makes extensive use of hierarchies.
 The two characteristics mentioned here (extensibility and hierarchical structure) are shared with XML, which is in many ways similar to JSON.
-Generally, JSON is considered to be lighter (smaller files) and more efficient, because the data structure is very closely aligned to data structures in common programming languages such as Python, and R.
+Generally, JSON is considered to be lighter (smaller files) and more efficient, because the data structure is very closely aligned to data structures in common programming languages such as JavaScript, Python, and R.

-The contents of a valid JSON file are wrapped in curly brackets, very similar to a Python dictionary.
-Dictionaries consist entirely of `"key" : "value"` pairs, as in:
+The contents of a valid JSON file are wrapped in curly brackets, very similar to a Python dictionary, and consist of `"key" : "value"` pairs, as in:

 ```json
 {"id_text": "P334930", "designation": "SAA 03, 001"}